 Exposure to wood dust has long been associated with a variety of adverse health effects, including dermatitis, allergic respiratory effects, mucosal and non-allergic respiratory effects, and cancer.
 The toxicity data in animals are limited, particularly with regard to exposure to wood dust alone; there are, however, a large number of studies in humans.
 There are a large number of case reports, epidemiological studies, and other data on the health effects of wood dust exposure in humans.
-Dermatitis caused by genitals.
-This form of dermatitis generally appears after a few days or weeks of contact.
+Dermatitis caused by exposure to wood dusts is common, and can be caused either by chemical irritation, sensitization (allergic reaction), or both of these together.
+As many as 300 species of trees have been implicated in wood-caused dermatitis.